Bruce High Quality Foundation: The Bruce High Quality Foundation University

 From 2009 to early 2011, the school was based in TriBeCa with courses and student organizations such as "Occult Shenanigans in 20th/21st-Century Art", "What’s a Metaphor?", "The B.H.Q.F.U.
 Detective Agency" and "Edifying", with the main focus of the curriculum on art history and studio critique.

 In 2012, the school relocated to 34 Avenue A as a registered 501(c)(3) organization.
 By 2014, the course offerings included "Math Wipe" by Dmitry Samochine, "Generative Design—Model Assembly" by Sanam Salek, and a class about Japanese art in Japanese language by the curator and educator Nozomi Kato.

 As the first and only open-source art school in the United States, BHQFU offered a number of courses taught collaboratively or as a method of collaboration, many of them enabled by digitally driven approaches to coalition-building.
 In 2015, the schools leading participants included David Salle, Brad Troemel, Andrew Norman Wilson, Vito Schnabel, Haley Mellin, Elizabeth Jaeger, Nicole Wittenberg and Nathlie Provosty alongside emerging and recent graduates.

-In 2018, the designer, researcher and artist Caroline Sinders noted Victoria Campbell and Ana Cecilia Alvarez’ "utilitarian, socially minded approach to art-making" as paradigmatic of what Tania Bruguera calls "Arte Util"— or purpose-driven practice.
-For BHQFU, Alvarez and Campbell programmed an experimental pilot workshop augmented to the personal, professional and political realities of the Web 2.0. online environment.
-“Sex ed” was included as part of the school’s full-time, seven-week semester line-up the following year, and was geared towards a student body consisting of “artists, public intellectuals, working mothers and whores.”
+In 2018, the designer, researcher and artist Caroline Sinders noted Victoria Campbell and Ana Cecilia Alvarez’ "utilitarian, socially minded approach to art-making" as paradigmatic of what Tania Bruguera calls 'Arte Util', or "purpose-driven practice".
+Working off of the collective's impetus to "drag the commercial relationships that form the basis of trade in the art world down to size by associating them with the lowest American sexual and cultural practices," Alvarez and Campbell programmed an experimental sex education workshop around post-internet desire and dating.
+In an exhibition history of the 2014 Brucennial, part of a series of group shows that painter Ray Smith recalls as a "five-day-long party" which resulted from "an exercise in how to properly curate an exhibition, which is through nepotism," a member of the collective remarked on the sexual tension that characterized the 21st century identity struggle.
+"Women are told that they have to compromise either in their professional lives or their personal lives," the collective acknowledged.
+"This puts a psychological toll on women.
+It prevents them from sharing their fullness with the world.”

-The Bruce High Quality Foundation University closed in 2017.
+The Bruce High Quality Foundation University claimed a "broken toilet" was the reason for the school's closure in 2017.